OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 	- ## Namespaces:
 		- ###  Functional Namespaces:
 		- **[[Graph]]**
 			- This namespace refers to this graph itself.
-Its purpose is to serve
+Its functional purpose is aid in the upkeep and maintenance of the graph by establishing standards and creating
 		- ### Data Type Namespace:
 		  collapsed:: true
 			- **[[Document]]**